gengler1123/scaling-octo-journey/README.md

 # Handwriting Data Generation

-This is a repo to help generate handwriting sampel data for handwriting segmentaiton tasks.
+This is a repo to help generate handwriting sample data for handwriting segmentaiton tasks.

+## HOW TO USE

+The `DatasetGeneration.ipynb` is the notebook you should use.